 Can Chickens Eat Blueberries?

-They are regarded as superfoods because they are enriched with antioxidants such as anthocyanin, which eliminates free radicals in the blood and deal with different health problems.
+They are regarded as superfoods because they are enriched with antioxidants such as anthocyanin, which eliminate free radicals in the blood and deal with different health problems.

 Treats vs. feed

 However, blueberries should be given to chickens only as a treat and not as their primary food.
 When giving chickens treats, the 90-10 % rule must be followed.

 That means 90% of what you give your chicken must be their feed, while 10% should be treated.
 As such, you can give your chickens blueberries twice or thrice a week.
 Just two or three blueberries will provide chickens with the nutrients they need.

 The chicken feed contains protein, vitamins & minerals, fat, and cereal.
 The cereal might be corn or rye, while protein might be gotten from soybean.
 Also, fats such as soy oil and vitamins such as amino acids are added to the feed.